Motion Transfer Reduction Ideal for Couples

 Choosing a Mattress with Awesome Motion Transfer Reduction

-- Cooling Features: Look for gel layers, airflow channels, or breathable covers to avoid overheating.
+- Cooling Features: Look for gel infusions, airflow channels, or breathable covers to prevent overheating.

 Explore more about how to choose a mattress and memory foam vs. hybrid options if you’re comparing features.
 If overheating is a concern, read our cooling bedding solutions guide.